Anthony earl Numkena

 Quick Details

-Anthony was not the first Native American child actor, but he was the first to land a major role in a major motion picture.
-The movie was Pony Soldier featuring Tyrone Power filmed in Sedona, Arizona.
-Anthony played “Duncan ‘Comes Running’ McDonald”.
+Anthony was not the first Native American child actor but the first to land a major role in a major motion picture.
+The movie was Pony Soldier, featuring Tyrone Power and filmed in Sedona, Arizona.
+Anthony played the role of “Duncan ‘Comes Running’ McDonald’“.

-Regarding the conflation between Anthony Earl Numkena and Earl Holliman, both actors are not the same person.
-However, they did appear in the 1953 20th Century Fox production Destination Gobi.
+Regarding the conflation between Anthony Earl Numkena and Earl Holliman, both names do not refer to the same person.
+They refer to separate actors.
+Both appeared in the 1953 20th Century Fox production Destination Gobi.

 The nickname “Keena” used in the 1955-1956 television series Brave Eagle was derived from the surname Numkena.
-The name Keena was the idea of Michael North, the executive producer of the Brave Eagle television series produced by Roy Rogers’ Frontier Productions.
+Michael North, the executive producer of the Brave Eagle television series produced by Roy Rogers’ Frontier Productions, suggested the name.

 Ethnicity: Hopi and Karuk tribes.